-The newest Walt Disney’s Animation Studios movie is a fantasy adventure with southeast Asia themes and follows warrior Raya and her sidekick, Tuk Tuk, as they must track down the last dragon to help stop the evil Druun.
+The newest Walt Disney Animation Studios movie is a fantasy adventure with southeast Asia themes.
+It follows warrior Raya and her sidekick, Tuk Tuk, who must track down the last dragon to help stop the evil Druun.
 The official synopsis reads:

 As an evil force threatens the kingdom of Kumandra, it is up to warrior Raya, and her trusty steed Tuk Tuk, to leave their Heart Lands home and track down the last dragon to help stop the villainous Druun.